TheodoreAI/intro-security/week4/README.md

 ## 4. To run the bloom code:
     - python3 test_bloom.py

-#### *Follow the command line prompts to process a sample_input.txt file, or manually input passwords you wish to test.
+#### *Follow the command line prompts to process a sample_input.txt file, or manually input passwords you wish to test, against the dictionary.txt list that is inputted into the bit array.